jsont — community oxmono, community, ide skills

 Ideal Agent Persona

-Perfect for OCaml-based Agents needing robust JSON encoding and decoding capabilities.
+Ideal for OCaml-focused AI Agents requiring efficient JSON encoding and decoding capabilities.

 Encoding OCaml records into JSON objects for web API interactions

-Decoding JSON data into OCaml records for robust data analysis
+Decoding JSON data from external sources into OCaml records for further processing

 !
 Prerequisites & Limits